Teaching the Reading Curriculum

 In Key Stage 2 we also have a range of Oxford Reading Tree books for children to take home, these include a range of genre from classics to time chronicles to myths and legends and graphic novels.
 Of course once children are free readers they are also welcome to choose their own books from home.

-We are extremely lucky ad grateful, here at Lydeard St Lawrence, as we have just opened a magnificent new library with a magical woodland feel.
+We are extremely lucky and grateful, here at Lydeard St Lawrence, as we have a beautiful library with a magical woodland feel.
+Our librarians ensure that the library is tidy and well organised.

 Every child has an opportunity to access the library on a weekly basis to browse the shelves to choose a book for research or simply enjoyment.
-Each class has designated librarians, who monitor the process of choosing and returning library books.
+Class teachers monitor the process of choosing and returning library books.

 Throughout the course of the year, children will have opportunities to participate in many activities to support and encourage their passion for reading, such as World Book Day and Bedtime Stories.